golemfactory/golem-docs/src/markdoc/partials/quickstarts/no-code-app-deployment.md

 {% /tab %}
 {% /tabs %}

-### Install `dapp-runner`
+### 3. Install `dapp-runner`

-The tool which deploys apps to Golem, `dapp-runner` is installable from the PyPi repository with the following command:
+The tool that deploys apps to Golem, `dapp-runner` is installable from the PyPi repository with the following command:

 ```shell
 pip install -U pip dapp-runner